 Evaluation of Results

-Hiring authorities and departmental HR contacts are notified by email when finalists have successfully completed the background check process.
-Candidates are updated by the departmental HR contact or hiring authority.
+Candidates, hiring authorities and departmental HR contacts are notified by email when finalists have successfully completed the background check process.

 If findings are present, the background report will be reviewed by Human Resources based on job-related analysis, taking into account the nature and context of the offense.
-HR will notify the finalist of a finding (pre-adverse action notification), including providing access to the complete report and advising the finalist of their rights under the Fair Credit Reporting Act.
-Human Resources will also ask the finalist to confirm that the report pertains to them and invite the finalist to provide any additional information for consideration.
+On behalf of HR, the vendor will notify the finalist of a finding (pre-adverse action notification), including providing access to the complete report and advising the finalist of their rights under the Fair Credit Reporting Act.
+The vendor will also ask the finalist to confirm that the report pertains to them and invite the finalist to provide any additional information for consideration.

 - If findings are determined to not be sufficiently job-related, then HR will consider the background check process successfully completed and notify hiring authorities and departmental HR contacts.